hashicorp/vault/website/source/docs/auth/approle.html.md

 authenticate with Vault, by registering them as AppRoles.
 The open design of AppRoles, enables a varied set of Apps to authenticate themselves.
-Since an AppRole can represent a service, or a machine or anything that can be IDed, this backend is a potential successor for the App-ID backend.
+Since an AppRole can represent a service, or a machine or anything that can be IDed, this backend is the successor for the App-ID backend.

 ### AppRole